 SN Content Time 1.
 Learning objectives and introduction to the session 05 minutes 2.
-Linkages with Prevention & CST Services 30 minutes 3.
-Summary of the session and transition 05 minutes Total 40 minutes
+Linkages with Prevention & CST Services 35 minutes 3.
+Summary of the session and transition 05 minutes Total 45 minutes

+Pointers for preparing for this session Prepare a slide on the learning objectives of this session.
 Prepare a slide or write the key points on a sheet of flipchart paper and keep it aside until required.
+Prepare slides on the subsections.
+Combine all the slides together in a way to guide the entire session.